BetterThanTomorrow/calva/docs/site/connect-sequences.md

 * `name`: (required) This will show up in the Jack-in quick-pick menu when you start Jack-in (see above).
 * `projectType`: (required) This is either "Leiningen”, ”deps.edn”, ”shadow-cljs”, ”lein-shadow”, "Gradle", or ”generic".
-* `autoSelect`: A boolean.If true, this sequence will be automatically selected, suppressing the Project Type menu when connecting to a REPL or Jacking in.
+* `autoSelect`: A boolean.
+If true, this sequence will be automatically selected, suppressing the Project Type menu when connecting to a REPL or Jacking in.
 Use together with `projectRootPath` to also suppress the Project Root menu.
 Add usage of `menuSelections` to go for a prompt-less REPL connection.
 If you have more than one sequence with `autoSelect` set to true, the first one will be used.
-* `projectRootPath`: An array of path segments leading to the root of the project for which this connect sequence should go with.
+* `projectRootPath`: An array of path segments leading to the root of the project to which this connect sequence corresponds.
 Use together with `autoSelect` to suppress the Project Root menu.
 The path can be absolute or relative to the workspace root.
-If there are several Workspace Folders, the workspace root is the path of the first folder.
-So relative paths will only work for this first folder.
+If there are several Workspace Folders, the workspace root is the path of the first folder, so relative paths will only work for this first folder.
 * `nReplPortFile`: An array of path segments with the project root-relative path to the nREPL port file for this connect sequence.
 E.g. For shadow-cljs this would be `[".shadow-cljs", "nrepl.port"]`.
 * `afterCLJReplJackInCode`: Here you can give Calva some Clojure code to evaluate in the CLJ REPL, once it has been created.
 * `cljsType`: This can be either "Figwheel Main", "shadow-cljs", "ClojureScript built-in for browser", "ClojureScript built-in for node", "lein-figwheel", "none", or a dictionary configuring a custom type.
 If set to "none", Calva will skip connecting a ClojureScript repl.
 A custom type has the following fields: